-Potassium alum is otherwise known as "potassium aluminum sulfate" on honest labeling that is not trying to hide the presence of aluminum.
-This alum can occur in nature (which is how they manage to claim that it is "all natural"), but that does not make the alum any safer for the human body than any other form of aluminum.
-Mercury is likewise naturally occurring; as is hemlock, strychnine, lead, and cyanide.
+Potassium alum is otherwise known as "potassium aluminum sulfate" on honest labeling that is not hiding the presence of aluminum.
+Alum can occur in nature (which is how they manage to claim that it is "all natural"), but that does not make the alum any safer for the human body than any other form of aluminum.
+Mercury is likewise naturally occurring; as are hemlock, strychnine, lead, and cyanide.
 All of these ingredients are likewise quite dangerous to human health; especially with long-term exposure.
 Toxic heavy metals are still toxic heavy metals, regardless of whether they are discovered on the tops of mountains or in the depths of the oceans.
 Some companies claim that their alum is extracted from volcanic ash, and this makes it both natural and safe.
-The manufacturing process involves heating alunite rock to over 1400° Fahrenheit, and then dousing it with sulfuric acid to finalize breaking down its molecular structure.
+The manufacturing process involves heating alunite rock to over 1,400° Fahrenheit, and then dousing it with sulfuric acid to finalize breaking down its molecular structure.
 They refer to the resulting chemically-engineered substance as both "all natural" and "unprocessed" alum.

 Aluminum has been repeatedly indicated as a cause of breast cancer, Alzheimer's disease, brittle bones, autism, infertility, and generalized permanent damage to the central nervous system.
-Furthermore, aluminum mimics estrogen to imbalance the hormones: indirectly leading to hypothyroidism, endometriosis, decreased fertility, and virtually every ailment that targets women.
+Furthermore, aluminum mimics estrogen to imbalance the hormones; indirectly leading to hypothyroidism, endometriosis, decreased fertility, and virtually every ailment that targets women.
 Underarm products are one of the greatest causes of breast cancer, since aluminum is absorbed almost directly into the lymph nodes from the armpits.
-Potassium aluminum sulfate makes up a massive 25% of some deodorants, and it cannot be excreted from the body without the intervention of alternative medicine.
-This means that it accumulates within the body in ever growing amounts throughout a person's life, so that the aluminum becomes more destructive with increased age.
+Potassium aluminum sulfate makes up a massive 25% of some antiperspirants, and it cannot be excreted from the body without the intervention of chelation therapy.
+It accumulates within the body in ever growing amounts throughout a person's life, so that the aluminum becomes more destructive with increased age.

 Why Use Aluminum?